Nanoparticle drug delivery: Toxicity

 While application of inorganic nanoparticles in bionanotechnology shows encouraging advancements from a materials science perspective, the use of such materials in vivo is limited by issues related with toxicity, biodistribution and bioaccumulation.
-Because metal inorganic nanoparticle systems degrade into their constituent metal atoms, challenges may arise from the interactions of these materials with biosystems, and a considerable amount of the particles may remain in the body after treatment, leading to buildup of metal particles potentially resulting in toxicity.
+Because metal inorganic nanoparticle systems degrade into their constituent metal atoms, challenges may arise from the interactions of these materials with biosystems, and a considerable amount of the particles may remain in the body after treatment, leading to a buildup of metal particles potentially resulting in toxicity.

 Recently, however, some studies have shown that certain nanoparticle environmental toxicity effects aren't apparent until nanoparticles undergo transformations to release free metal ions.
 Under aerobic and anaerobic conditions, it was found that copper, silver, and titanium nanoparticles released low or insignificant levels of metal ions.
 This is evidence that copper, silver, and titanium NP are slow to release metal ions, and may therefore appear at low levels in the environment.
 Additionally, nanoshell coatings significantly protect against degradation in the cellular environment and also reduce QDs toxicity by reducing metal ion leakage from the core.